microsoft/vscode-docs/docs/java/java-tutorial.md

 ContentId: 12d8264b-643f-4745-a7ea-8433dedb1331
 PageTitle: Writing Java with Visual Studio Code
 DateApproved: 5/30/2018
-MetaDescription: Java tutorial showing Java language support in the Visual Studio Code editor
+MetaDescription: Java tutorial showing basic Java language support in the Visual Studio Code editor
 ---

 # Writing Java with Visual Studio Code

-This tutorial shows you how to write and run a simple Hello World program in Java with Visual Studio Code, as well as couple advanced features which you can explore more with other documents in this section.
+This tutorial shows you how to write and run a simple Hello World program in Java with Visual Studio Code, as well as a couple advanced features which you can explore more with the editor and reading other documents in this section.

 ## Before you begin